Welcome to Union Township

 ANIMALS: Union Township local ordinance allows no more than 4 dogs and/or cats in any residence in the Township.
 House and yard areas must be kept free of animal waste.

-Dogs may run loose when confined in their own yards; otherwise they must be leased at all times.
+Dogs may run loose when confined in their own yards; otherwise they must be leashed at all times.
 Outside of the owner’s own yard, the person in charge of the animal is responsible for picking up any excrement the animal leaves, and equipment (bag/scoop) for removing it must be carried at all times.

 DO RENTALS HAVE TO BE LICENSED?